SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 introductions can be found by [checking out the IJulia notebooks in the examples folder](https://github.com/JuliaDiffEq/DifferentialEquations.jl/tree/master/examples).

-In this example we will solve the equation
+In this example we will solve the implicit ODE equation

 ```math
 f(t,u,du) = 0